 The governess lifted her head.
 “I do not accept these fortunes.”

 And then Baba Yaga remembered.
-For only one had ever refused her fortune. it was too late, for the governess had tricked her into leaving the tree.
+For only one had ever refused her fortune.
+Yet it was too late, for the governess had tricked her into leaving the tree.

 The governess smiled for the first time, then, and Baba Yaga saw her metal teeth, and a feeling Baba Yaga had never had shuddered through her, and the feeling was fear.
 Quickly Baba Yaga summoned her mortar and pestle, which flew to her from where they had been hidden.
 Stepping into the mortar, she shot high into the sky, steering with her pestle until she’d reached the lowest clouds, from where she planned to plunge down to destroy her opponent.
 But the governess stepped onto a fallen log and raised the riding crop, and at the governess’ bidding the crop beat the log viciously.
 The log flew high, carrying the governess into the dusk far above Baba Yaga, so that Baba Yaga could not see her amid the clouds.
 Then Baba Yaga dove under the cover of the treetops and called up her broom from its hiding place.
 Trailing it behind the mortar she flew high once more, and with the broom she swept the stars from the sky until all that was left was a terrible blackness--for Baba Yaga’s yellow eyes could see in the dark and she knew the governess could not, and she planned to attack the governess when she was blinded and finish her right then.